Mook-as/stackato-doc/user/reference/client-ref.rst

     --space

 	    The space to set as current for this target.
-	    This is a stackato/CFv2 specific option.
+	    This is a Stackato 3 specific option.

     --non-interactive
       Alias of --no-prompt.
     --organization

 	    The organization to set as current for this target.
-	    This is a stackato/CFv2 specific option.
+	    This is a Stackato 3 specific option.

     -s
       Alias of --space.